 - Is scroll position preserved or intelligently reset?

-- Do fixed elements (headers, footers, CTAs) resize correctly?
+- Do fixed elements like headers, footers, and CTAs resize correctly?

 - Does media playback continue without interruption?